Republicans Issue Increasingly Dire Warnings About Dem Midterm Wave

 Republicans are growing more and more alarmed about the prospect of losing the House of Representatives in November, which would break the party’s stranglehold on unified power in Washington.
-(Senate control is more a of a longshot for Democrats, but if the ball bounces the right way, is within grasp as well.)
+(Senate control is more of a longshot for Democrats, but if the ball bounces the right way, it’s within grasp as well.)

 A senior Republican on Capitol Hill told ABC News, “If the election were held today, the House would be gone.
 Fortunately, the election is not today.”